 Since then, I've traveled all over the hemisphere capturing what the Earth and humankind have to offer up.
 My work has included beautiful beaches in St. Martin, the amazing culture of New Orleans, and the majesty and ruggedness of the Western United States.
 I am primarily a landscape and real estate photographer but very much enjoy working with people on projects like senior class photos, family pictures, and weddings.

 2020 changed nearly every person's life in the world.
 One thing it did for me and my family was to reintroduce hobbies we could all take part in.
 One of those is photography.
-This year, 2021, I have decided to rebrand Oklahoma Photogenics to Orion Photogenics because of my new love of astrophotography and, more importantly, my wife's new job in Key West, Florida!
-My focus remains the same and with a new name comes new opportunities in the island paradise of the Florida Keys.
+In January of 2021, I decided to rebrand Oklahoma Photogenics to Orion Photogenics because of my new love of astrophotography and to expand the business outside of Oklahoma.
+My focus remains the same and with a new name comes new opportunities including the island paradise of the Florida Keys.

 I look forward to working with you on your next photography project!

-Lee currently lives in Key West, Florida with his wife Elizabeth, son Jacob, and a very large orange tabby cat named Toby.
+Lee currently lives in Norman, Oklahoma with his wife Elizabeth, son Jacob, and a very large orange tabby cat named Toby.
 Additionally, he and his wife have a daughter, Micah, and son-in-law Daniel in Colorado.